PREVIEW-Amazon investors eye revenue, cloud growth and retail margins ahead of earnings

 By Arriana McLymore

-Investors want to know how Amazon Web Services (AWS), the company's cloud provider, stands up against Microsoft MSFT.O and Google's GOOGL.O, which both on Tuesday reported slowed growth in their cloud businesses in the quarter ending in June 30.
+Investors want to know how Amazon Web Services (AWS), the company's cloud provider, stands up against those of Microsoft MSFT.O and Google GOOGL.O, which last week both reported slowed growth in their cloud businesses in the quarter ending in June 30.
 Amazon previously said it is seeing a decrease in growth in AWS as business clients reallocated their spending to reduce costs.

 "There is potential for cloud computing, including Microsoft's Azure, Google Cloud and AWS, to materially benefit from companies interested in artificial intelligence," said Tom Forte, a senior research analyst at financial firm D.A.
 Davidson Companies.